-If you are seeking the best of the best, genuine, military issued 550 cord, then you want Mil-C-5040h Type III paracord.
-This particular 550 is the real deal, and there are only a handful of companies that make it for the government.
+Now if you ARE seeking the best of the best, genuine, military-grade 550 cord, then you want Mil-C-5040h Type III paracord.
+This particular 550 paracord is for life-dependent uses, and there are only a handful of companies that make it for the government.
 One well known company, is E.L.
 Woods Braiding Company.
-They make a number of cords and ropes for the government, which are used for a number of things throughout the military.
-We currently get out Mil-C-5040h Type III Cord from E.L.
+They make a number of cords and ropes for the military used for a number of things throughout the military.
+ParaVival.com currently gets our Mil-C-5040h Type III Cord from E.L.
 Woods Braiding Company.

 But you must be careful.
 There are still websites out there that will tell you their cord is Mil-C-5040h Type III when in fact it is not.
 So how do you know, you ask?

 How to tell Mil-Spec Paracord from Commercial Paracord

 - “550” – refers to the minimum weight of the cord’s rated breaking strength, measured in pounds (lbs.)

 - TYPE III – originally one of the six types of paracord to the mil-spec standard.
 Designates a 7-strand inner core for commercial paracord and a 7 to 9 strand inner core for mil-spec paracord